StevensJDev/AI-Resume-Helper/README.md

 1. Highlight any text on a webpage.
 2. Right-click and select "DeepSeek Answer" from the context menu.
 3. View the answer in a popup.
+4. Use the "Copy to Clipboard" button in the popup to copy the answer to your clipboard.

 ## Configuration